daniel-dsouza/psychic-octo-giggle/Performance-Tuning.md

 ## Swap

 Depending on your system hardware, a larger swap file may be needed.
 For systems with 16gb RAM, we recommend at least a 16gb swap file.
-Less swap space may be required for systems with 32gb or more of RAM.
+Less swap space may be needed for systems with 32gb or more of RAM.